ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch13-menu-ui.md

 In the definition for buttons we'll use two images.
-Using `background()` we set the default image for the button, and `background_clicked()` is used to set the image to display while the button is clicked on.
+Using `background()` we set the default image for the button, and `background_clicked()` is used to set the image to be displayed while the button is clicked on.

 We need to set both `background_margin()` and `margin()` to be able to stretch the image to cover the text inside the button.
 The look of the text is defined